 Factually the Downton fairs are first recorded in 1249 and in 1289 a fair was claimed on the eve, day and morrow of St. Laurence (9th-11th April).
-Early fairs died out and in 1676 two annual fairs were granted on 12th April and 21st September.
+Early fairs died out and in 1676 during the reign of King Charles II, two annual fairs were granted on 12th April and 21st September.
+These were mainly for cattle, horses and sheep.
 When the term Cuckoo Fair came to be used seems to be unknown, as is any possible links with pagan festivities.
-The Cuckoo Princess only dates from the revival of the fair in 1980 but there may have been an earlier Cuckoo King.
+The Cuckoo Princess only dates from the revival of the fair in 1979 but there may have been an earlier Cuckoo King.

-Downton Cuckoo Fair Ltd is a company limited by guarantee, and registered in England and Wales under Company No. 4748797.
-Registered Office: West View, Slab Lane, Downton, Salisbury, Wiltshire SP5 3PS
+The modern Downton Cuckoo Fair is deliver by Downton Cuckoo Fair Limited.
+This is a company limited by guarantee, and registered in England and Wales under Company No. 4748797.
+Registered Office: West View, Slab Lane, Downton, Salisbury, Wiltshire SP5 3PS.

 Ten things you may not know about the fair

 - The first Downton Cuckoo Fair was officially recorded in 1530 when a cuckoo was let into the village and fairs continued to be held until just after the First World War.
 The Cuckoo Fair was resurrected in 1979 marking the arrival of the cuckoo and the coming of summer.

 - The Cuckoo Fair is non-profit making and run entirely by local volunteers, who meet over nine months prior to the day to ensure it runs smoothly.
 The main aim of the Fair is to provide a fun village event which includes live entertainment whilst also enabling local organisations to raise funds for their own use.